Engine braking: Diesel engines

 Diesel engines in personal cars provide little engine braking as they are not equipped with a throttle body and thus cannot draw a vacuum in the intake manifold.

 In heavy vehicles the engine is often made to provide extra braking power to take some strain off the vehicle's regular brake system and to help avoid overheating the brakes.
-In its simplest form this consists of a butterfly valve that stops the exhaust flow.
+In its simplest form this consists of a butterfly valve that restricts the exhaust flow.
 This is referred to as an exhaust brake and mostly found on older trucks.
 It has a limited effect, and more advanced systems as described below are near universal on newer heavy vehicles.

 Compression release brake

 A compression release brake (also known as a Jacobs brake or "jake brake"), is the type of brake most commonly confused with real engine braking; it is used mainly in large diesel trucks and works by opening the exhaust valves at the top of the compression stroke, so the large amount of energy stored in that compressed air is not returned to the crankshaft but is released into the atmosphere.
+It is a very effective method of braking, creating large amounts of braking force which significantly extends friction brake life – a 565 hp diesel engine can produce up to 600 hp of braking power at 2,100 RPM.

 Normally, during the compression stroke, energy is used as the upward-traveling piston compresses air in the cylinder; the compressed air then acts as a compressed spring and pushes the piston back down.
-However, with the jake brake in operation, the compressed air is suddenly released just before the piston begins its downward travel.
-(This sudden release of compressed air creates audible sound waves similar to the expanding gases escaping from the muzzle of a firearm.)
+However, with the jake brake in operation, the compressed air is suddenly released just before the piston begins its downward travel (this sudden release of compressed air creates audible sound waves similar to the expanding gases escaping from the muzzle of a firearm).
 Having lost the energy stored within the compressed air, there is no "spring back" so the engine must expend yet more energy pulling the piston back down again.